-- The longer the loading time of your website is, the more visitor dropouts you will have.
+- The longer the loading time of your website, the more visitors you will have.

-This has a particularly strong impact on mobile visitors, as the loading times are always a little longer compared to the desktop environment.
-Plus 3 concrete tips on how to WordPress optimize the charging time for mobile devices:
+This is especially true for mobile visitors, as the loading times here are always somewhat longer compared to the desktop environment.
+Here are 3 concrete tips on how you can optimise WordPress in terms of loading time for mobile devices:

 Images take up the largest percentage of the loading time.
-Accordingly, you have the greatest leverage here.
-The most important thing is that you WordPress upload the images in exactly the same size in which you will include the graphic.
-This will already save you file size and reduce your upload time.
+Accordingly, you also have the greatest leverage here.
+The most important thing is that you upload the images to WordPress in the exact size in which you will also embed the graphic.
+This already saves file size and reduces your loading time.

-In addition, there are now gigantic tools that allow you to further reduce the file size of your images fully automatically.
-You can set yourself whether the quality should be maintained or reduced a little bit.
-I recommend the following two WordPress tools -Plugins:
+Furthermore, there are now gigantic tools with which you can further reduce the file size of your images fully automatically.
+You can set yourself whether the quality should be maintained or reduced a little.
+I recommend the following two WordPress plugins:

-With some Plugins for image optimization you can also automatically generate WEBP images.
-This is a completely new format from Google, which reduces the file size even more while maintaining the same quality.
+With some plug-ins for image optimization, you can also automatically generate WebP images.
+This is a brand new format from Google that reduces the file size even further while maintaining the same quality.

-The point is that database queries are not made every time you visit your website (or a subpage).
-Thanks to "caching", a copy of each subpage is stored on your server and is therefore much faster available, because no separate queries have to be made.
+The point is that database queries are not made every time your website (or a subpage) is called up.
+Thanks to "caching", a copy of each subpage is stored on your server and is thus available much faster because no separate queries have to be performed.

-My Plugin-recommendation: WP Rocket.
-WP-Rocket is easy to use and completely set up in a few minutes.
-In addition, it Pluginoffers further optimizations that can save additional loading time.
+My pluginrecommendation: WP Rocket.
+WP Rocket is easy to use and can be completely set up in just a few minutes.
+In addition, the pluginoffers further optimizations with which you can save additional loading time.

-Admittedly, this tip sounds very banal and it is.
-Yet it is effective:
+Admittedly, this tip sounds very banal, and it is.
+Nevertheless, it is effective:

-This also keeps your system clean and any additional expansion bears a certain security risk.
-Over time, many Pluginspeople sneak Themesin that you don't really need.
+This also keeps your system clean and every additional extension carries a certain security risk.
+Over time, many Plugins and Themes creep in that you don't really need.

-On my website you can find a free video series, how you can WordPress accelerate.
-These tutorials show live on screen which settings you have to set where.
+On my website you can find a free video series on how to speed up WordPress.
+These explanations show live on screen which settings you have to set where.

-The Internet continues to develop at the speed of light.
-There are many interesting topics and maybe you are wondering now, is it worthwhile for me to do a mobile optimization?
+The internet is developing at the speed of light.
+There are many interesting topics and perhaps you are now asking yourself, is mobile optimization actually worth it for me?
 Well, of course you have to decide for yourself.
-However, I recommend that you optimize your website in exactly this direction:
+However, I recommend that you optimise your website in this direction: